Pylons/pyramid/docs/designdefense.rst

 it's not present in any user configuration.
 This is extremely hard to comprehend.
 Problem number six.

-Clearly there's some amount of cognitive load here that needs to be borne by a reader of code that extends the :app:`Pyramid` framework due to its use of the ZCA, even if he or she is already an expert Python programmer and whom is an expert in the domain of web applications.
+Clearly there's some amount of cognitive load here that needs to be borne by a reader of code that extends the :app:`Pyramid` framework due to its use of the ZCA, even if they are already an expert Python programmer and an expert in the domain of web applications.
 This is suboptimal.

 Ameliorations
 +++++++++++++